 translate virtual address to physical addresses with page tables.

-(ie. the root or directory).
+just a std::vector of HTPages (ie. the root or directory).
 Likewise,

-itself contains a std::vector of HTPageEntry
+each HTPage itself contains a std::vector of HTPageEntry objects

 which at the very least keep track of the key and value pair

-associated with the HTPageEntry
+associated with the HTPageEntry.

-, we must translate the key into an
+To locate an item in the HTCache, we must translate the key into an

 address by using the std::hash function, and then use that to find the